Hawaii Travel in Times of COVID-19 FAQS

 Source: HTA and Star-Advertiser research

 Yes, restaurants are currently open for take-out and delivery service on Oahu and on Maui, Kauai and Big Island, restaurants remain open for dine-in service.
 Reservations are highly recommended if you’re looking to dine in as seating capacity is limited.
 You also must wear a face mask when entering and leaving restaurants.

 If you’re looking for take out options here’s a list of restaurants that are offering delivery and curbside pickup.

 8. What about cruises?

-Cruise Lines International Association, an industry trade association, will temporarily suspend its ocean-going cruise lines from entering U.S. ports of call for 30 days.
-Cruises lines that are part of the association include Norwegian, Princess and Royal Caribbean.
-In addition, the CDC and State Department have discouraged travelers — especially those with underlying conditions — from cruising.
+Cruise Lines International Association, an industry trade association, has suspended its US passenger operations until October 30th.
+Cruise lines that are part of the association include Norwegian, Princess and Royal Caribbean.

 9. Will airlines charge me change fees?